 JUMP, SKIP, COUNT: Have students count by twos, fives, tens, etc. while jumping with each count.

 MOVEMENT SONGS: Go Noodle or https://www.youtube.com/watch?v=388Q44ReOWE

 PICTIONARY: Using the whiteboard draw a picture of something.
 The children can call out their guesses while you draw the picture.
-You are not allowed to use any letters, numbers or symbols as you draw.
-The child who correctly guess the word, gets to do the next round!
+You are not allowed to use any letters, numbers, or symbols as you draw.
+The child who correctly guesses the word gets to do the next round!